 Max Reinhardt and Hugo von Hofmannsthal responded to World War I by founding the Salzburg Festival as a peace project.
 Thus, the reconciling and compelling force of the arts turns Salzburg into a cultural world event every summer.
 Even in 1919 Max Reinhardt had the thought of opening the Salzburg Festival with an annual Christmas play.
 Max Mell had even written a script for it.
 For various reasons, however, this idea could not be realized.

 In 1945, after World War II, the world lay in ruins once again, and everywhere the slogan “No more war!” was heard.
 Within this infinite wish for peace, Tobi Reiser and Karl Heinrich Waggerl and their idea of the Salzburg Advent Festival formed the third peace project in Salzburg.
 The message of “Peace on earth, good will to men (Luke 2,14)” has remained part of the credo of this traditional event.
 As a subtle effort to strengthen inner values, the Salzburg Advent Festival at the Großes Festspielhaus enjoys a popularity similar to that of Jedermann on Cathedral Square.
 Many of the visitors from Austria and abroad are convinced that their Christmas would not be complete without the Salzburg Advent Festival.

 Silent Night – Salzburg Advent Festival – Salzburg Festival

-At the 2018 Salzburg Advent Festival, all three initiatives unite in a special relationship.
-The Salzburg Advent Festival takes place on the world-famous stage of the Salzburg Festival at the Großes Festspielhaus, focusing on the genesis of Silent Night.
+At the 2018 Salzburg Advent Festival, all three initiatives united in a special relationship.
+The Salzburg Advent Festival took place on the world-famous stage of the Salzburg Festival at the Großes Festspielhaus, focusing on the genesis of Silent Night.